yellowbyte/Reverse-Engineering-Journal/contents/general/Miscellaneous.md

 ---
 * A process is a container for execution.
 A thread is what the OS schedules to execute on a single core
 * A process consists of one or more threads
 * Multiple threads can run on a single core.
-And although only one thread is executing on a core at a time, since threads are multiplexed so quickly (exact mechanism is based on the particular OS scheduling algorithm), it seems to us as if multiple threads are running at the same time
+And although only one thread is executing on a core at a time, since threads are multiplexed so quickly (exact mechanism is based on the specific OS scheduling algorithm), it seems to us as if multiple threads are running at the same time
 * For a multi-core CPU, a multi-threaded process can have all its threads running on the same core or splitted between different cores.
 The decision for which core a thread will run on is made by the OS
 * Each thread will have its own registers set and stack
 <div align='center'>